-Art - Take clay or an easel and paint outdoors to inspire natural art.

-Math - Can you meet the 100 blessings a day (week or month) challenge?
+Art Take clay or an easel and paint outdoors to inspire natural art.
+Math Can you meet the 100 blessings a day (or week or month) challenge?
 Keep a tally of what you and your students are thankful for.

-Music/Gross motor - Play a game of "Todah/thank you" freeze tag.
+Gross motor Play a game of "Todah/thank you" freeze tag.
 Play music and ask the children to freeze whenever the song stops.
 Then tap one or several students on the head, asking them to say "todah" for something for which they are thankful.
 Continue dancing and freezing until every child has had a chance to offer thanks.
-Look for PJ Library thank you songs here.
+Look for PJ Library thank-you songs here: bit.ly/thank-you-songs.
+Science Bring binoculars and magnifying glasses outside to look for and examine the world's wonders.
+How will your environment reflect the value of gratitude?

+ENGAGE FAMILIES

-Engage families in conversations about values
+in conversations about values

 How can you deepen home-school relationships?

 Gratitude wall

 Place a stack of blank index cards and a container of markers, colored pencils, crayons, etc. on a table.
 Encourage families to write a few words and draw a quick image of something for which they are thankful, and then attach their card to the wall.
 Periodically review the cards that adorn the wall and ask children help you figure out ways to group the words by categories.

 Rose and thorn

-At the end of each day invite families to share their "rose" and "thorn" of day - a high point followed by a low.
+At the end of each day invite families to share their "rose" and "thorn" of the day - a high point followed by a low.
 For a more advanced version of the game, see if you can come up with a way to view the thorn in a more positive manner.
 (I fell in a puddle, but when I came back inside, I changed into dry clothes and realized how good it felt to be warm.)

+MORE ON THIS TOPIC

+PJ LIBRARY BOOKS

+The Shabbat Puppy by Leslie Kimmelman

+The Little, Little House by Jessica Souhami

+WEB ARTICLE pjlibrary.org/gratitude